syncfusion-content/uwp-docs/uwp/Scheduler/dayview.md

 ---

 layout: post
-title: Customize the Schedule DayView in Syncfusion SfSchedule control for UWP
+title: Customize the DayView in Syncfusion SfSchedule control for UWP
 description: Learn how to Customize the schedule DayView, its appearance and appointments in SfSchedule control for UWP
 platform: UWP
 control: SfSchedule